Linear metrology is defined as the science of linear measurement, for the determination of the

 4) Barrel: It has fixed engraved graduation marks on it.
 The graduations are above and below

 the reference line.
-The upper graduation marks are of 1 mm interval and are generally
+The upper graduation marks are of 1 mm interval and are generallynumbered in multiples of five as 0,5,10,15.
+The lower graduations are also at 1mm interval

 but are placed at the middle of two successive upper graduations to enable reading of